ui/stamps-api-docs/source/voucher_api.rst

-quantity         Yes         Integer indicating voucher quantity to be given notes            No          Note tied to the voucher value            No          Float indicating voucher value to be given, Required if voucher template value type is dynamic per_page         No          Determines the number of vouchers to be returned per API call. last_voucher_id  No          Specifies the ID of the last voucher from which the API should start retrieving vouchers.
+quantity         Yes         Integer indicating voucher quantity to be given notes            No          Note tied to the voucher value            No          Float indicating voucher value to be given, Required if voucher template value type is dynamic per_page         No          Integer, Determines the number of vouchers to be returned per API call. last_voucher_id  No          Integer, Specifies the ID of the last voucher from which the API should start retrieving vouchers.
 ================ =========== =========================

 Here's an example of how the API call might look like in JSON format